PERS 3 retirement plan

 Most salaried employees at UW are eligible to enroll in PERS 3.
 This includes classified staff, professional staff, librarians, and academic staff; (faculty are eligible for a similar plan, TRS 3).
 You must be working at least 50 percent of full time and in an appointment with a duration of at least five months.

-If you’re a temporary employee, you may also be eligible for PERS 3 if you work at least five months during a 12-month period.
+If you’re a temporary employee, you may also be eligible for PERS 3 if you work in an eligible job for at least five months of 70 or greater hours during a 12-month period.
+The ISC will contact you directly if you meet this requirement.

 Part 1: Your defined benefit